ON THIS PAGE: You will learn about the different types of treatments doctors use for people with meningioma. Use the menu to see other pages.

 Palliative or supportive treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
-You may also receive palliative or supportive treatments similar to those meant to get rid of the tumor, such as chemotherapy, surgery, or radiation therapy.
-Common types of palliative or supportive care for people with a brain tumor include:
+You may also receive palliative or supportive treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.
+Common types of palliative and supportive care for people with a brain tumor include:

 Anti-seizure medication.
 A person with a CNS tumor may experience seizures (see Symptoms and Signs).
 This type of medication helps control how often a person has seizures.